nickroxcks/CMPUT379_AS1/README.md

 child are running at the same time).
 After the child finished its command, the child sends a signal to its parent denoting it is finished.
 At this point, the child is a zombie proccess as it needs its parent to call wait().
 As a solution to this problem, the parent has a handler installed that will react to a SIGCHLD signal, and interupt the parent to then call the wait() function to allow the child to gracefully terminate.

-Miscellaneous:

-I noticed a bug sometimes with white spaces in commands.
-It happens in certain edge cases, but as long as commands are entered similarily to how they appear in th assignment description, it shouldn't hopefully be a problem.
-Ussually happens when piping is involved.

-I've tried various tests with other commands(python3, and other shell programs) to verify my program works in most cases.

-Special thanks to the Cmput 379 team for the nice dragonshell logo.